decuant/pDNS/README.md

 When purging servers note that a server with 2 addresses having different responding status is a logical failure.

-At file load time a filter is applied, it will blank addresses that are found too often in the failing servers' list.
-Theresold is fixed in code.
-Failures are consecutive, a success will reset the server's address status.
-Polling servers often will automatically let have a purified list of servers that are almost always responding.
+The application does not enforce to save the servers' file if modified.

-The application does not enforce to save the file if modified.
+Whit the backtask enabled, if the application is idling then a scheduler timer is started.
+When the timer fires then the scheduling routine is called.
+In this implementation is hard coded.

 File ``user.lua`` is a container for plugin functions, it can be modified and reloaded at run time.